twc383/InterviewTest/README.md

 Welcome to the FundsLibrary developer test!

 This test is intended to be a simple test of coding ability.
 You are welcome to spend as much or as little time on it as you want.
+If you have any problems you can create an issue to ask a question by going to: [https://github.com/FundsLibrary/InterviewTest/issues/new](https://github.com/FundsLibrary/InterviewTest/issues/new).

 ## Test Details

 This repository contains a skeleton 2 tier application containing an MVC web front-end and a back-end WebApi service.
 The purpose of the application is to display details of fund managers.
-Currently a simple overview page for fund managers and a details page are available.

 The current challenge is to integrate this application with an external web service hosted at [https://www.fundslibrary.co.uk/FundsLibrary.DataApi.WebApi/](https://www.fundslibrary.co.uk/FundsLibrary.DataApi.WebApi/).